harryhanYuhao/guide_for_self_studying_programming/src/introduction/how_to_read_this_book.md

 ## Step 0: Setting Up a Computer

-To learn computer science you first need to choose a computer and an operating system.
+To learn computer science you need a computer.

-If you have a functioning computer, that will be enough.
+Any functional computer will be enough to get started.
-If you want some advice on buying a new computer hardware, see [appendix](./appendix/advice_on_buying_a_computer.md).
+For practical advices on buying a computer, see [appendix](../appendix/advice_on_buying_a_computer.md).

-Regardless what type of computer you have, I encourage you to try the Linux operating system.
-See [Choosing OS](../introduction/choosing_os.md).

-Regardless of your preference, to make a wise decision, you need to know the basics concepts of how different parts of a computer works.
+It is, nevertheless, always helpful to learn how each piece of the electronics and softwares work together to produce the powerful machine that we call a computer today.
-[what is a computer](./what_is_a_computer.md) will help you with it.
+See [what is a computer](./what_is_a_computer.md) for an introduction.

 ## Step 1: Learn the Basics